lucee/lucee-docs/docs/04.guides/04.cookbooks/38.supercharge_website/page.md

 ```

 Run the above index.cfm, and you get a timestamp.
-Whenever we call our file, Lucee checks once at every request if a file has changed or not (for files currently residing in the the template cache).
+Whenever we call our file, Lucee checks once at every request if a file has changed or not (for files currently residing in the template cache).
 If a files has changed, Lucee recompiles it, and executes it.
 Checking the files at every request takes time.
 If you have a published server, and you know your server does not produce or change any files, you can simply avoid that check that happens all the time.

 ### Using Admin ###